quentinf00/zendag/docs/quickstart.md

 Now, we create a `configure.py` script in our project root.
 This script will:
 1. Import our defined configurations (which registers them with Hydra-Zen's global store).
-2. Tell ZenFlow which stage groups and config instances to include in our DVC pipeline.
+2. Tell ZenDag which stage groups and config instances to include in our DVC pipeline.
-3. Call `zenflow.core.configure_pipeline` to generate `dvc.yaml`.
+3. Call `zendag.core.configure_pipeline` to generate `dvc.yaml`.

 Here's a minimal `configure.py`: